Tales of Mystery & Imagination: Publication history

 Frontispiece from a 1919 edition; artwork by Harry Clarke.

 The 1908 version of Tales of Mystery and Imagination has been reproduced many times since under this same title by several publishers across the world for over 100 years, and Colum's selection of tales forms the backbone of subsequent versions under this same name.
 Everyman's Library produced their own copies of the 1908 version for several decades.
 The title of the 1908 book, together with its formula of compiling Poe's most bewildering tales into a single volume, continues to be used by other publishers.
 For instance, Pan Macmillan published an edition in 2016.

-In 1919 London's George G. Harrap and Co. published an edition illustrated by Harry Clarke in black and white.
-In 1923 an expanded edition was released with many more illustrations, including eight color plates.
+In 1919, London's George G. Harrap and Co. published an edition illustrated by Harry Clarke in black and white.
+In 1923, an expanded edition was released with many more illustrations, including eight color plates.
 In 1935, English illustrator Arthur Rackham produced another illustrated version of Tales of Mystery and Imagination.

+In 1990, despite not being a novel, Tales of Mystery and Imagination was ranked at 23rd place in The Top 100 Crime Novels of All Time, a ranking by the members (all crime writers) of the Crime Writers' Association in Britain.
+A similar ranking was made in 1995 by the Mystery Writers of America, putting this novel in 3rd place.